jonfinerty/Once/README.md

 ## Example

-Have a look at the example app in `once-example/` for more simple usage.
+Try out the sample app here: https://play.google.com/store/apps/details?id=jonathanfinerty.onceexample and have a look at it's source code in `once-example/` for more simple usage.

 ## Contributing